-WWE’s Chelsea Green Rocks Thong Bikini & Kneels In The Sand In Latest Sultry Beach Pic
+WWE's Chelsea Green Rocks Thong Bikini & Kneels In The Sand In Latest Sultry Beach Pic

 Green has delighted her fans with a variety of sultry bikini snaps in recent times.
 As The Inquisitr pointed out, she visited the beach last week and sported a tiny bikini and leather jacket get-up for the occasion.
 The Friday Night SmackDown bombshell also joked about having to spend the winter season in a sunny location.

 The 29-year-old is currently out of action due to an injury, which she picked up back in November.
-However, as Essentially Sports pointed out, she’s teased that getting set to make her long-awaited return in the coming weeks.
-The Royal Rumble is just around the corner too, which is the ideal pay-per-view for surprise comebacks.
+However, as Essentially Sports pointed out, she's teased her long-awaited return in the coming weeks.
+The Royal Rumble is just around the corner, which is the ideal pay-per-view for surprise comebacks.